bnmnetp/CS330/README.rst

 **For Next Tuesday**

 * Modify your interface so that clicking on a heading causes the table to be sorted by that column.
 You will need to look at the Array sorting method of Javascript to see how to do a custom sort.
 * Add a search box that will allow you to search your expenses and only display the expenses that match the text in the box.  -- You do not need to change the server for this.
+Searching will search category, store, item and date.
+Dates are stored as strings so they will be easy to search too.
+Hint:  *A good design might think about adding a match method to the Expense object.*
 * Devise an interface that will allow you to edit an expense.
 After editing the expense should be saved on the server using the PUT method along with the expense id.   `http://localhost/api/v1/expenses/3243ba323b33c2ed`

 Someday Maybe